-Figure 4 Digital volume tomography radiographs taken after the fourth treatment (one year after the placement of implants and 20 mo after guided bone regeneration - maxillary sinus augmentation).
-A: Panoramic view; B-E: Detailed view on selected regions 15 (B), 16 (C), 25 (D) and 26 (E).
-With the application of UA-ADRCs the bone around the implants in regions 15 and 16 appeared larger in area and more dense (arrows in B, C) than without the application of UA-ADRCs in regions 25 and 26 (arrowheads in D, E).
+Figure 4 Digital volume tomography radiographs taken after the fourth surgery (1 year after the placement of implants and 20 mo after guided bone regeneration - maxillary sinus augmentation).
+A: Panoramic view; B-E: Detailed view on selected regions 15 (B), 16 (C), 25 (D), and 26 (E).
+With the application of UA-ADRCs the bone around the implants in regions 15 and 16 appeared larger in area and denser (arrows in B, C) than without the application of UA-ADRCs in regions 25 and 26 (arrowheads in D, E).
 UA-ADRCs: unmodified autologous adipose-derived regenerative cells.